seir-123/u1_arrays_and_iteration_lab/README.md

 ### Strings - Switcharoo
 1. Create a variable called `firstVariable`.
 1. assign it the value of a string: `"Hello World"`
-1. On the next line, change the value of this variable to a number.
 1. store the value of `firstVariable` into a new variable called `secondVariable`
 1. On the next line, change the value of `secondVariable` to a string.
 1. What is the value of `firstVariable`?